jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # L0
 .notes Macro ops have to be decoded into micro ops to be handled by the CPU.
-Nehalem used L1 for macro ops decoding, but Sandy Bridge caches the uops (Micro-operations), boosting performance in tight code (small, highly profiled and optimized, can be secure, testable, easy to migrate).
-Not the same as the older "trace" cache, which stored uops in the order in which they were executed, which means lots of potential duplication.
+Nehalem used L1 for macro ops decoding and had a copy of every operand required, but Sandy Bridge caches the uops (Micro-operations), boosting performance in tight code (small, highly profiled and optimized, can be secure, testable, easy to migrate).
+Not the same as the older "trace" cache, which stored uops in the order in which they were executed, which meant lots of potential duplication.
 No duplication in the L0, storing only unique decode instructions.
 Hot loops are those where the program spends the majority of its time.
+Theoretical size of 1.5Kuops, effective utilization possibly much lower.
+Hot loops should be sized to fit here.

 * A decoded cache of the last 1536 uops (~6kB)
-* Well-suited for hot loops
+* Well-suited for hot inner loops
+* Only pointers to operands in a uop are sent for processing on Sandy Bridge
 * When in use, the CPU puts the L1 and decoder to "sleep" to save energy and minimize heat.

 !SLIDE transition=blindY
 # L1
 .notes Instructions are generated by the compiler, which knows rules for good code generation.
 Code has predictable patterns and CPUs are good at recognizing them, which helps pre-fetching.
 Spatial and temporal locality is good.
 Nehalem could load 128 bits per cycle, but Sandy Bridge can load double that because load and store address units can be interchanged - thus using 2 128-bit units per cycle instead of one.
+Write through to L2 used by Bulldozer (AMD)

 * Divided into data and instructions
 * 32K data, 32K instructions per core on a Sandy Bridge
+* 16KB data per cluster, 64KB instruction per core
 * 3-4 cycles to get to L1d
+* Uses "write through" back to L2 on Bulldozer

 !SLIDE transition=blindY
-# Line Feed/Write Combining Buffers

-	TODO

-!SLIDE transition=blindY
 # L2
 .notes For random access, when the working set size is greater than the L2 size, cache misses start to grow.
 Caches from L2 up are "unified", having both instructions and data (not in terms of shared across cores).

-* Bigger, 256K per core on a Sandy Bridge
+* 256K per core on a Sandy Bridge
+* 2MB per "module" on AMD's Bulldozer architecture
 * 14 cycles
-* Unified from here up
+* Unified data and instruction caches from here up

 !SLIDE transition=blindY
 # L3
 .notes where concurrency takes place, data is passed between cores on a socket.
-Current Intel top of the line is Xeon E7-8870 (32MB L3, 4TB RAM), but it's a Nehalem-based microarchitecture.
-The E5 is the top shelf new Sandy Bridge offering, but it's specifications aren't as mighty (max 20MB L3, 1TB RAM).
-Sandy Bridge is 4-30MB (8MB is currently max for mobile platforms, even with Ivy Bridge), includes the processor graphics.

 * Was a unified cache up until Sandy Bridge, shared between cores
 * Became known as the Last Level Cache (LLC)